SSWConsulting/SSW.Rules.Content/rules/do-you-have-a-dress-code/rule.md

 - [SSW Dress Code poster download (internal only)](https://sswcom.sharepoint.com/:b:/s/SSWDESIGN/EfVEIVvnUK5EoEE22SnqtskBlSE3nryQTkLDTjsfGrTV-Q?e=xilv3b)
 :::

-Thursday are casual clothes.
-On Fridays, they encourage sport clothes, such as shorts.
-It allows the end of the week to be fun.

 ![Figure: SSW Dress Code poster](SSW\_Dresscode\_Poster.png)

 ### Shorts Days - the cool exception